Herlev railway station

-Herlev station is a station on the Frederikssund radial of the S-train network in Copenhagen, Denmark.
-It serves the central part of Herlev municipality.
+Herlev station is a suburban rail railway station serving the suburb of Herlev northwest of Copenhagen, Denmark.
+The station is located on the Frederikssund radial of Copenhagen's S-train network.
+It serves the central part of Herlev Municipality.
 Local busses from the bus terminal outside the station provide connections to remoter areas of the municipality.

+Operations

+Herlev station is served regularly by trains on the C-line which operate between Frederikssund and Klampenborg, via Ballerup and central Copenhagen.
+On weekdays, the station is also typically served by trains on the H-line, which are in operation between the stations of Ballerup and Østerport in central Copenhagen.